 For some, this is operational excellence.
 However, in truth, operational excellence is broader than this.
-It builds on the concept of end-to-end process flows in core and support processes, including organisation’s culture (and with it HR) in its domain.
-It requires the organisation to ensure staff understands how the organisation works as a value creation system, and to have structures and empowerment that enable people to fix problems when necessary.
+It builds on the concept of end-to-end process flows in core and support processes, including the organization’s culture (and with it HR) in its domain.
+It requires the organization to ensure staff understands how the organization works as a value creation system, and to have structures and empowerment that enable people to fix problems when necessary.

 Business Excellence is broader still.
 It encompasses the whole organization, including strategy, communication with all stakeholders, and – critically – the organization’s results.
 An organization can have excellent processes and products but if its strategy is wrong or if its results are poor, it still has a long way to go to achieve Business Excellence.

 - Operational Excellence – process excellence plus some attention to HR, culture and systems thinking